Rent Board Fee Frequently Asked Questions

 The Rent Board Fee must be paid no later than March 1 of each year.
-A 5% penalty will be added to the amount of the fee if it has not been paid by March 1, an additional 5% if the fee has not been paid by April 1, and an additional 5% if the fee has not been paid by May 1 (for a penalty total of 15%).
+A 5% penalty will be added to the amount of the fee if it has not been paid by March 1, an additional 5% if the fee has not been paid by April 1, and an additional 5% if the fee has not been paid by May 1 (for a total penalty of 15%).
 If the fee remains outstanding as of June 1, the Rent Board will mail you a Notice of Delinquent Rent Board Fee, and you will have 30 days to pay your outstanding Fee obligation.
 If you still do not pay, the Rent Board will refer the matter to the Bureau of Delinquent Revenue (the collection agency for the City and County of San Francisco).
 A commission will be placed on top of the outstanding Fee obligation.
-If the fee remains unpaid, your credit might be adversely affected.

 Can I pass on the cost of the fee to my tenants?

 For the 2023 tax year, the per unit fee is $59.00 per apartment unit and $29.50 per residential hotel room.
-A landlord may collect 50% of the fee from tenants, which is $29.50 per dwelling unit and $14.75 per residential hotel room.
+A landlord who has paid the Rent Board fee in full may collect 50% of the fee from tenants, which is $29.50 per dwelling unit and $14.75 per residential hotel room.
 More information can be found here.

 I keep getting billed for this fee every year, how do I make it stop?

 You must request an exemption.
-The exemption deadline was December 19, 2022.
+The exemption deadline for the 2023 Fee cycle was December 19, 2022.
 Approval of an exemption request for one year does not guarantee that the property owner will not be asked for this information again in subsequent years.

 I was incorrectly billed for this fee in past years, how do I get a refund?

-You cannot get a refund for fees billed and paid in years prior to 21-22.
+You cannot get a refund for fees billed and paid in prior tax years.